readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

           DISABLE_UPSTREAM_SSL_VERIFICATION: "1"
         ```

     1. By default, ReadySet will replicate all data in the database specified in the ReadySet secret that you created earlier.
-If the queries you want to cache with ReadySet touch only specific tables in the database, you can set the `REPLICATION_TABLES` environment variable to restrict the replication scope accordingly:
+However, if the queries you want to cache with ReadySet access only a subset of tables in the database, you can set the `REPLICATION_TABLES` environment variable to narrow the scope accordingly.
+Filtering out tables that will not be used in caches will speed up the snapshotting process.

         === "RDS Postgres"